GlideinWMS VO Frontend Installation¶

 - 80 (HTTP) for monitoring and serving configuration to workers

 - 9618 (HTCondor shared port) for HTCondor daemons including the Schedd and User Collector

 - 9620 to 9660 for secondary collectors (depending on configuration, see below)

 - Host choice: The GlideinWMS VO Frontend has the following hardware requirements for a production host:

 - CPU: Four cores, preferably no more than 2 years old.

 - RAM: 3GB plus 2MB per running job.
 For example, to sustain 2000 running jobs, a host with 5GB is needed.

-- Disk: 30GB will be sufficient for all the binaries, config and log files related to glideinWMS.
-As this will be an interactive submit host, have enough disk space for your users' jobs.
+- Disk: 30GB will be sufficient for all the binaries, config and log files related to GlideinWMS.
+As this will be an interactive access point, have enough disk space for your users' jobs.